Spread the love

 Palatine Hill is one of the seven hills of Rome, and believed to be the birthplace of the city.
 It is home to many of the oldest monuments in Rome, including the remains of the Imperial Palace, the Temple of Cybele and the House of Augustus.
 This ancient hill is a must-visit for anyone looking to explore the history of Rome.

-See also Exploring the Ancient Wonders of Cambodia's World Heritage Sites
+See also Unveiling the Secrets of Edinburgh's World Heritage Sites

 St. Peter’s Basilica